12 Most Valuable Coins Known To Us [As Of 2023]

 Price: $5 million

-Initially, the coin’s reverse featured an eagle holding a wreath in its mouth, but due to its high unpopularity, the design was changed to a heraldic eagle.
-In October 2007, Albanese Rare Coins sold 1804 minted $10 proof Eagle for $5 million in a private transaction.
+Originally, the coin’s reverse depicted an eagle holding a wreath in its mouth.
+However, due to its unpopularity, the design was altered to feature a heraldic eagle instead.
+In October 2007, Albanese Rare Coins successfully sold a 1804-minted $10 proof Eagle for $5 million in a private transaction, underscoring the coin’s significant value and collector interest.

 4. Umayyad Gold Dinar